Hōshōryū Tomokatsu: Early life and sumo background

-Byambasuren was born in Ulaanbaatar, Mongolia, as the second son of former yokozuna Asashōryū's eldest brother (Sugarragchaa Dolgorsürengiin), who has a background as a bökh wrestler.
+Byambasüren was born in Ulaanbaatar, Mongolia, as the second son of former yokozuna Asashōryū's eldest brother (Sugarragchaa Dolgorsürengiin), who has a background as a bökh wrestler.
 Described as a "city kid", he spent all his summer vacations, particularly long in Mongolia (from June to September) camping in yurts.
 As a child, he was naturally athletic and learned to ride horses at the age of three.
 At the age of five, he began taking lessons in basketball and judo at the same club as fellow future-ōzeki Kirishima, saying that together they "were like friends".
-Born into a wrestling family, Sugarragchaa often socialized with other professional sumo wrestlers at dinner parties, notably with 73rd yokozuna Terunofuji, long before becoming a professional himself.
+Born into a wrestling family, Byambasüren often socialized with other professional sumo wrestlers at dinner parties, notably with 73rd yokozuna Terunofuji, long before becoming a professional himself.
 He also watched his uncle's matches on television, and developed a great respect for him.
 Although he was not particularly fond of wrestling, he started taking bökh lessons at the age of 11 and achieved some local successes.

 Upon graduation from middle school, he was scouted from Mongolia by Tomohiro Ōsawa, the coach of Japan's NSSU Kashiwa High School sumo club, who visited the country to scout for international sports students.
 There, he was recognized because his coach saw his look, similar to his famous uncle's "who always seemed to be fighting something".
 Although he did not feel like wrestling yet, he decided to give in to temptation and took a trip to Japan.
 He was finally recruited and attended Kashiwa High School in Chiba Prefecture, along future professional sumo wrestlers Ōshōma and Asahakuryū.
 There, he first joined the wrestling club, saying he was afraid of sumo, but in his first year he took part in a school trip and visited the Ryōgoku Kokugikan in Tokyo and became interested in the sport.
 After consulting with his uncle he committed to trying sumo at the high school level.
 Though he had no previous experience, he quickly started getting good results in amateur sumo tournaments and was seen as having great potential.
 In his third year, he was defeated by Tottori Jōhoku High School's wrestler Amartuvshin Amarsanaa at the Inter-High School Championships, allowing Amartuvshin to become the first foreign-born high school-level yokozuna in history.